brainhack-school2020/ADHDsubtypes_project/README.md

 # ADHDsubtypes_project

-This project will be conducted for BrainHack school 2020
+This project will be conducted for BrainHack school 2020 by Béatrice De Koninck & Pénélope Pelland-Goulet

 ## Background